 |Kiotsuke||"Come to attention!"
 (Literally: “(Attention) posture!” / “Join spirits!”)|

 |Kūsankū||A slang term for a simultaneous block-counterattack combination.|

 |Kyōshi||A title awarded to refers to masters who are the teachers-of-teachers, who usually with shichidan or hachidan rankings.
 (Literally: "teach gentlemen")|

 This suffix denotes the ranking of students who have not yet completed the basic curriculum.
 These ranks are typically denoted by color-coded belts.
 The number of kyū ranks, and their color codes tend to vary greatly between different dōjō.

-Also, a slang term for collectively referring to all non-black belt students.
+Also, this is a slang term which collectively refers to all non-black belt students.

 |Kyūsho||The weak points of the human body.
 (Literally: "places of suffering.")|